 NASA Astronaut from Syracuse is ready for liftoff

-A Syracuse Native has an out of this world opportunity — she's headed to space next in February.
+A Syracuse Native has an out-of-this-world opportunity — she's headed to space next month in February.

 NASA Astronaut Jeanette Epps was originally set to go to space in 2018 but the crew lineup changed before the launch.
 But she said she kept her spirits up.